 - Prepare the 50g of walnut flour by chopping in a mini chopper, or pulsing in a food processor.

-- Add the walnut flour, plain flour, cinnamon and baking powder to the bowl – you can sift them in – I didn’t!
+- Add the walnut flour, plain flour, cinnamon and baking powder to the bowl.

 - Next add the grated carrots, sultanas and 50g of walnut pieces to the bowl.

-- Tip the loose cake batter into the prepared loaf tin and smooth the top.
+- Tip the cake batter into the prepared loaf tin and smooth the top.

 - Place the cake tin in the centre of the oven and bake for approximately 1 1/2 hours, or until an inserted skewer comes out clean.

-- Once baked remove the cake from the oven and allow to cool in the tin for 20 minutes.
+- As soon as the cake is baked remove from the oven and allow to cool in the tin for 20 minutes.